Malton, North Yorkshire: 18th, 19th and early 20th centuries

 Newspapers were well established in 1855, when the tax on newspapers was repealed.
 The Malton Messenger and The Malton & Norton Gazette were both weekly publications.

 In 1856, the town was policed by the North Riding, with four men and a superintendent.
 Thomas Wilson was the Chief Police Officer.
 The Malton Town Gaol had been opened decades earlier.
 Work on new police house started in October 1893.
 By 1881, the Malton Fire Brigade, was operating with a steam engine.

-In 1881, the population of Old and New Malton totaled 8,750 persons.
+In 1881, the population of Old and New Malton totalled 8,750 persons.
 Newer industries in New Malton included iron and brass foundries.

 The development of the local railway network flourished during the mid-1800s – the York to Scarborough railway opened in 1845 and the Malton and Driffield Junction Railway opened in 1853.
 The Malton railway station is now Grade II listed (since 1986).

 During the early 1900s, electricity was installed in much of the town.
 Before the Second World War, several buildings were erected, including the Court House, Cottage Hospital and Police Station.
 The town was bombed during the war.

 Navigation on the River Derwent

 The navigation capacity on the Derwent was one of the earliest in Britain to be significantly improved around 1725, enabling extensive barge traffic to transport goods and produce.

 The navigation continued to compete with the railway, having been extended as far as Yedingham after 1810.
-The river's use as a highway declined only after it was bought by the Railway itself and cheaper coal began to arrive by rail, while river maintenance was deliberately neglected.
+The river's use as a highway declined only after it was bought by the railway itself and cheaper coal began to arrive by rail, while river maintenance was deliberately neglected.

 Governance

-In Medieval times, Malton was briefly a parliamentary borough in the 13th century, and again from 1640 to 1885; the borough was sometimes referred to as 'New Malton'.
+In medieval times, Malton was briefly a parliamentary borough in the 13th century, and again from 1640 to 1885; the borough was sometimes referred to as 'New Malton'.
 It was represented by two Members of Parliament until 1868, among them the political philosopher Edmund Burke, and by one member from 1868 to 1885.

-Ryedale District Council is the local authority.
+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.

 The current Member of Parliament for Thirsk and Malton (since 2015) is Kevin Hollinrake of the Conservative Party.